-PHP is a popular and much liked service side scripting language for the web.
+PHP is a popular and much-liked service-side scripting language for the web.
 It is used all over the internet and is mentioned in many web page tutorials and programming guides.

-In general, PHP is used to add on to the functionality of a website that HTML solely cannot achieve.
+In general, PHP is used to add to the functionality of a website that HTML solely cannot achieve.

 But, what does that mean?
 Why is it used so often?
 And, what are the benefits that you can get out of using PHP?
 So, let's have a brief look at the benefits of using the PHP language.

 From figuring out what day it is or what day of the week May 30, 2050, falls, to performing all kinds of mathematical equations, PHP can perform all types of calculations.